Have you heard the inspiring stories of women who tried Autoimmune Paleo (AIP) / changing their diet completely and got amazing results?

 Take the time to acknowledge your inner fears.
 This will help you conquer any distracting emotions.

-Step 1: When you wake up in the morning, instead of zooming to your routine, open up your anxiety journal.
+Step 1: When you wake up in the morning, resist zooming to your routine.
+Instead, open up your anxiety journal.

 Step 3: After this exercise, take a few more seconds to analyze how you’re feeling.

-- Question #1: Do you feel like a weight’s been lifted off your shoulders?
+- Do you feel like a weight’s been lifted off your shoulders?

-- Question #4: None of the above – you feel more stressed out.
+- None of the above – you feel more stressed out.
 Irritated even?

 🔹 Case scenario: